About Me

 Research Interests

-Dr. Pearson is both a scientist and a clinician, and her research directly shapes her approach to therapy.
-She studies how depression and trauma affect daily life and how innovative, evidence-based treatments can be scaled to reach more people in need.
-A central focus of her work is exploring how technology can expand access to care and improve outcomes for individuals facing significant stressors.
+I'm both a scientist and a clinician, and my research directly shapes my approach to therapy.
+I study how depression and trauma affect daily life and how innovative, evidence-based treatments can be scaled to reach more people in need.
+A central focus of my work is exploring how technology can expand access to care and improve outcomes for individuals facing significant stressors.

-Within the VA health care system, Dr. Pearson investigates the interplay between depression and post-traumatic stress disorder (PTSD), with particular attention to how trauma influences parenting and family well-being.
-She is the recipient of multiple grant awards supporting this research, reflecting her commitment to advancing mental health treatment in ways that are both effective and practical.
+Within the VA health care system, I investigate the interplay between depression and post-traumatic stress disorder (PTSD), with particular attention to how trauma influences parenting and family well-being.
+I'm the recipient of multiple grant awards supporting this research, reflecting my commitment to advancing mental health treatment in ways that are both effective and practical.

 Current funded projects include:

-For a complete list of academic publications, visit Dr. Pearson’s Google Scholar profile.
+For a complete list of academic publications, visit Google Scholar profile.